Louisa Ulrika of Prussia: Cultural activity

+Political activity

 From the moment she arrived in Sweden, Louisa Ulrika engaged in political activity.
 Her political ideal was absolute monarchy, and she disliked the Swedish constitutional monarchy from the moment it was explained to her.
 She also disliked the system of legal justice.
 When she, at one point, thought herself exposed to a plot, she wrote: "The laws are so strange, and one does not dare to arrest someone on mere suspicion without proof, which benefit the individual more than the Kingdom."
 She respected the political ability of Carl Gustaf Tessin, and identified him as an ally in her wish to increase royal power.
 At Christmas 1744, she visited Tessin and gave him a lantern in the guise of the goddess Diana with the inscription: "Made only to shed light on the political system of the day".

 In the circle of her own court, she was surrounded by sympathizers of the Hats.
 Her favorite Henrika Juliana von Liewen was a prominent sympathizer of the Hats, as was Claes Ekeblad, Hans Henrik von Liewen, Anders Johan von Höpken and other members of her personal circle of friends, and through her court connections, she made an alliance with the Hats (party).
 Her strategy was to affect the votes in the parliament of the Riksdag through bribes.
 After the birth of her eldest son in 1746, she accompanied the Crown Prince on an official tour through the country, during which she gathered agents among members of the Caps through bribes.
 At the visit of the Cap's parliamentary Kalsenius, she described him as: "The biggest villain in the world, but I will not leave until I have bribed him.
 That is the only means by which one can reach the goal one has in mind."
 Kalsenius is also confirmed to have voted with the Hats party in the exactly the issues interesting to Louisa Ulrika during the votes in the Riksdag.
 Her goal was to overthrow the constitution and reintroduce the system of absolute monarchy with enlightened absolutism in Sweden.
 Her plans were internationally noted already by her creation of the L'Ordre de l'Harmonie, with the motto of unity.
 Her plans were opposed by Russia and Great Britain, who in 1746, allied with the Caps (party), attempted to stage a coup through their agents in Sweden against the royal house.